LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Introduction

 To address these challenges, we introduce a novel framework for text clustering named \textbf{LLM-MemCluster}.
 This approach leverages large language models, requires no model fine-tuning or integration with traditional algorithms, and is driven by two key innovations---each specifically designed to address the aforementioned limitations. \begin{enumerate} \item \textbf{Dynamic Memory Mechanism:} We introduce a memory mechanism that maintains a dynamic set of cluster labels within the prompt.
 This evolving memory state transforms the LLM into a state-aware clustering agent that can iteratively assign documents to existing clusters, create new ones for distinct topics, and merge and refine the cluster labels to ensure global consistency. \item \textbf{Granularity Control Mechanism:} To actively guide the LLM in determining a suitable number of clusters, we employ two distinct prompting modes.
 A strict prompt encourages the consolidation of the existing cluster memory into broader categories, whereas a relaxed prompt fosters the discovery of more fine-grained topics.
 This dual-mode strategy enables the framework to explore different levels of granularity, ultimately achieving a stable and well-justified cluster count. \end{enumerate}

 Our comprehensive experiments on several public benchmark datasets demonstrate that LLM-MemCluster significantly outperforms both traditional embedding-based methods and existing LLM-enhanced baselines across multiple standard evaluation metrics.
-These findings validate our framework as an effective solution for text clustering, harnessing the full potential of end-to-end LLMs.
+These findings validate our framework as an effective solution for text clustering, harnessing the potential of end-to-end LLMs.

-In summary, our contributions are threefold: \begin{itemize} \item Dynamic Memory Mechanism that enables LLMs to overcome their inherent statelessness and facilitates the iterative refinement of final cluster quality. \item Granularity Control Mechanism employing a novel dual-prompt strategy to achieve stable, precise, and user-guided control over the final number of clusters. \item State-of-the-art performance on multiple standard clustering benchmarks, demonstrating robust, fine-tuning-free generalization across a diverse spectrum of both proprietary and open-source large language models. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item Dynamic Memory Mechanism overcoming inherent LLM statelessness and facilitating the iterative refinement of cluster quality. \item Granularity Control Mechanism employing a novel dual-prompt strategy to ensure precise, user-guided control of cluster granularity. \item State-of-the-art performance on multiple standard clustering benchmarks, demonstrating robust, fine-tuning-free generalization across a diverse spectrum of both proprietary and open-source large language models. \end{itemize}